Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Discussion

-We considered in this work segmentation of two-dimensional slices from multiple brain images.
-We believe the proposed approach can extend to three-dimensional, multi-slice segmentation of hippocampus with little difficulty.
-In fact, the new ADNI 3 studies include hippocampal scans consisting of six to seven slices, and chromatic sampling has been shown to scale at a much slower rate than block sampling \citep{BrownMc17}.
-In some cases, many more slices are needed, either for larger binary segmentation problems or whole-brain parcellation.
-Toward this end, there exists in the literature a variety of techniques for MCMC in high dimensional spaces, including when the model involves GMRFs \citep[e.g.,][]{SidenEtAl17}.
+We demonstrated in this work the feasibility of fully Bayesian modeling via MCMC on three dimensional brain images.
+This is noteworthy since many MCMC-based Bayesian approaches in the neuroimaging literature have been demonstrated on single two-dimensional slices.
+Regardless, for even larger scale studies than that considered in this work, there exists in the literature a variety of techniques for MCMC in high dimensional spaces, including when the model involves GMRFs \citep[e.g.,][]{SidenEtAl17}.
 Additional options are available if one is willing to move away from GMRFs.
 For instance, \citet{BezenerEtAl18} use pre-defined regions to aggregate voxels and reduce the dimension of the spatial field underlying fMRI data while maintaining spatial dependence. \citet{ZhaoEtAl18} mitigate the computational burden with a multi-resolution MCMC approach that successively refines resolutions in interesting areas of a brain image. \citet{HetatonEtAl18} review many large scale Gaussian process techniques that have been proposed recently.
-Also available are posterior approximation methods such as variational Bayes, though such approximations can yield inferior results to those produce by MCMC \citep{TengEtAl16, SidenEtAl17}.
+Also available are posterior approximation methods such as variational Bayes, though such approximations can yield inferior results to those produced by MCMC \citep{SidenEtAl17, TengEtAl16}.
 Concerning the extension from binary segmentation to whole-brain parcellation, an obvious modification to our proposed approach is to replace the binomial response with multinomial.
 This raises new challenges, not the least of which is computation.
 Given the aformentioned MCMC advances, though, we are optimistic that such a path is within reach.